Welcome to UC Berkeley, DUINS and Corporate Fellows!

 DO NOT LEAVE THE AREA FOR MORE THAN 96 HOURS WITHOUT APPROVED LEAVE PAPERS OR OFFICIAL TAD ORDERS.

-Submit leave requests online via the e-Leave feature within the Navy Standard Integrated Personnel System (NSIPS) website (CAC required.)
-For overseas leave, ensure you have completed the DoD Foreign Clearance Guide (link available in your e-Leave request submittal) and annotate completion in the notes field prior to submitting your leave request for approval.
-As the situation permits, submit requests at least two weeks in advance.
-Shorter notice may require you to contact the Academic Officer (AO) to discuss the request.
-Use the “Check-in/Check-out” part of the e-Leave feature to report the beginning and end of leave.
+Submit leave requests online via the Navy Standard Integrated Personnel System (NSIPS) website (CAC required) at least two weeks in advance and follow up your request with an email to the XO.
+For overseas leave, ensure you have completed the DoD Foreign Clearance Guide requirements (link available in your e-Leave request submittal) and annotate completion in the notes field prior to submitting your leave request.

-“Government funded” travel/TAD must be sponsored and funded by another command.
-In some cases, the officer will be required to use the Defense Travel System (DTS) to make travel arrangements and submit the travel claim.
+“Government funded” travel/TAD/TDY must be sponsored and funded by another command – typically the Navy program/office that manages your graduate program or fellowship.
+You will be required to use the Defense Travel System (DTS) to make travel arrangements and submit the travel claim.
 DTS allows the sponsoring command to provide a line of accounting for the traveler to select when making the travel arrangements.
 Each officer is responsible for coordinating funding and making his/her own reservations for travel, rental cars, and lodging.

 FITNESS REPORTS DUE:

-Officers participating in education or fellowship programs wear civilian attire consistent with their program’s norms and/or policies.
-Military uniforms are worn on special occasions as prescribed by the CUO/AO.
-You should be prepared to attend functions in uniform on short notice.
+All DUINS and fellows are subject to Navy uniform and grooming standards.
+Officers participating in education or fellowship programs typically wear civilian attire consistent with their program’s norms and/or policies.
+You should keep your prescribed uniforms up to date, as you should be prepared to attend functions in uniform on short notice.